-If your prescription is lost, spilled, or stolen, you will be allowed one override a year.
+If your prescription is lost, spilled, or stolen, you will be allowed one override per year.
 Additional overrides may be available in the event of a natural disaster.

-If your prescription was stolen, a police report must be filled out in order for your prescription to be filled.
-If your medicine has been stolen and you need an override, take the filled out police report to your pharmacy.
-Your pharmacist will need to call the Envolve Pharmacy Solutions help desk at (800) 460-8988.
-The help desk will guide your pharmacist through how to fax the police report to Envolve.
+If your prescription was stolen, a police report must be filed for your prescription to be filled.
+If your medicine has been stolen and you need an override, take the police report to your pharmacy.
+Your pharmacist will need to call the Envolve Pharmacy Solutions Help Desk at 1-800-460-8988.
+The Help Desk will guide your pharmacist through how to fax the police report to them.
 An override cannot be given unless a police report is sent by your pharmacist and received by Envolve Pharmacy Solutions.